Rhabdomyosarcoma: Spindle-cell/sclerosing

-Multiple classification systems have been proposed for guiding management and treatment, and the most recent and widely used classification system is the "International Classification of Rhabdomyosarcoma" or ICR.
+Multiple classification systems have been proposed to guide management and treatment, and the most recent and widely used is the International Classification of Rhabdomyosarcoma (ICR).
 It was created by the IRSG in 1995 after their series of four multi-institutional trials aimed at studying the presentation, histology, epidemiology, and treatment of RMS (IRSG I–IV).
 The ICR system is based on prognostic indicators identified in IRSG I–IV.
 Pleomorphic rhabdomyosarcoma usually occurs in adults rather than children, and is therefore not included in this system.

 Signs and symptoms

 RMS can occur in almost any soft-tissue site in the body; the most common primary sites are genitourinary (24%), parameningeal (16%), extremity (19%), orbit (9%), other head and neck (10%), and miscellaneous other sites (22%).
 RMS often presents as a mass, but signs and symptoms can vary widely depending on the site of the primary tumor.
 Genitourinary tumors may present with hematuria, urinary tract obstruction, and/or a scrotal or vaginal mass.
 Tumors that arise in the retroperitoneum and mediastinum can become quite large before producing signs and symptoms.
 Parameningeal tumors may present with cranial nerve dysfunction, symptoms of sinusitis, ear discharge, headaches, and facial pain.
 Orbital tumors often present with orbital swelling and proptosis.
 Extremity tumors generally present as a rapidly enlarging, firm mass in the relevant tissue.
 The cancer's prevalence in the head, face, and neck will often allow for earlier signs of the disease simply due to the obvious nature of tumors in these locations.
 Despite the varying presentation and typically aggressive nature of the disease, RMS has the potential to be diagnosed and treated early.
 The fourth IRSG study found that 23% of patients were diagnosed in time for a complete resection of their cancer, and 15% had resection with only minimal remnants of the diseased cells.